CoryDAsana/developer-docs/source/includes/markdown/_14-publish-your-app.html.md

 ### App review process

 Once your app has been submitted through the [developer console](https://app.asana.com/0/my-apps), the review process will begin.
-At this point, the the app will no longer be open for further edits.
+At this point, the app will no longer be open for further edits.
 Note that if your app uses [App Components](/docs/overview-of-app-components), your submission will go through a security review and QA process before it’s listed in the in-product [app gallery](/docs/installation-flow).